-Linking Kaikoura and Christchurch, this route follows an historic inland road from the Pacific Coast through mountain ranges to reach the Canterbury Plains.
+Linking Kaikoura and Canterbury, this route follows an historic inland road from the Pacific Coast through mountain ranges to reach the farmed plains north of Christchurch.

 A quieter, safer alternative to State Highway 1, the Hurunui Trail traverses a diverse range of landscapes – from the rocky Pacific Coast through mountain ranges, tussock lands, pastoral farms and wine country.
 Along the way are a range of historic sites and other rural attractions including inland Canterbury towns and Waipara wine country.